Article · Psychology

-Hard skills are about the job itself, while soft skills are about how you work with people and carry out that job.
-There isn’t one standardized list of soft skills, but one thing is clear: emotional intelligence (EQ) determines how well you put all other soft skills into practice.
+Hard skills are about the job itself, soft skills are about how you work with people.
+But emotional intelligence determines how well you put all other soft skills into practice.

 Two sides of performance